Cris245/go-llm-chat/README.md

 4. **LLM3 aggregates** both responses into a unified, well-formatted answer.
 5. Streams back the final aggregated response via SSE.

-For non-flight questions, LLM1/LLM2 are given the user's question with their respective style prompts, and **LLM3 intelligently combines** the formal and friendly perspectives into one balanced response.
+For non-flight questions, LLM1/LLM2 are given the user's question with their respective style prompts, and **LLM3 combines** the formal and friendly perspectives into one balanced response.

 ---